Kavus Torabi: Career

-Die Laughing (1988–1993)
+1988–2001: Die Laughing and the Monsoon Bassoon, working with Tim Smith

-Torabi's first significant band was Die Laughing, formed in 1988.
-This was a psychedelic/thrash metal group formed in Torabi's native Plymouth in which he played guitar and in which he first met his close friend and collaborator, Dan Chudley.
+Torabi's first significant band was the Plymouth-based death/thrash metal band Die Laughing, formed in 1988, in which he played guitar and first met his close friend and collaborator, Dan Chudley.
 (Chudley – a fellow guitarist and singer – has been part of Torabi's life for most of his musical career, and the two are noted for their interlocking, highly complex guitar style.)
 Die Laughing released three demos before they eventually split in 1993.